Call Us

 Roles in society

-For generations, societal roles have pressured men to "man up".
-They're encouraged to be tough, and any admittance that you're not ok is one of weakness.
-While women are often wrongly characterised as "emotional", men are not encouraged to speak up at all.
+For generations, societal roles have pressured men to 'man up'.
+They're encouraged to be tough, and any admittance that you're not OK is one of weakness.
+While women are often wrongly characterised as 'emotional', men aren't encouraged to speak up at all.
 It has its roots in childhood, when we're told that boys don't cry.

-Dr Natasha Bijlani, a Consultant Psychiatrist at Priory Hospital Roehampton, discusses the outdated idea of what it means to be a man:
+Dr Natasha Bijlani, a consultant psychiatrist at Priory Hospital Roehampton, discusses the outdated idea of what it means to be a man:

 “Traditionally, men have been less likely to seek support for mental health issues.
-This is probably for a number of reasons including stigma and the traditional ‘strong male’ stereotype still prevalent in our society – the idea that expressing emotion is a sign of weakness."
+This is probably for a number of reasons, including stigma and the traditional ‘strong male’ stereotype still prevalent in our society – the idea that expressing emotion is a sign of weakness."

 Communication